 It’s April Fool’s Day!

 Did I fool you?
 These look like ice cream cones, but they’re really cupcakes.
-Cupcakes dressed up and disguised to look like ice cream cones!
+These Ice Cream Cone Cupcakes are cupcakes dressed up and disguised to look like ice cream cones!
 Is your brain just as confused as mine?
 Looking at the photos, my stomach is telling my brain it wants ice cream!
 What is yours telling you, ice cream or cupcake?